William Underwood Company

 The William Underwood Company, founded in 1822, was an American food company best known for its flagship product Underwood Deviled Ham, a canned meat spread.
-The company also had a key role in time-temperature research done at the Massachusetts Institute of Technology (MIT) from 1895 to 1896, which led to the development of food science and food technology as a profession.
+The company had a key role in time-temperature research done at the Massachusetts Institute of Technology (MIT) from 1895 to 1896, which led to the development of food science and food technology as a profession.

 History

 Canned foods

-Before moving to the United States, William Underwood worked as an apprentice at Mackey & Company in London, bottling food and exporting it to South America.
+Before moving to the United States, William Underwood (1787–1864) worked as an apprentice at Mackey & Company in London, bottling food and exporting it to South America.
 He moved to the United States in 1817, arriving at New Orleans.
 According to family legend he walked from New Orleans to Boston.

-The William Underwood Company of Boston was established by William Underwood (1787–1864) in 1822 in Boston, Massachusetts, as a condiment company using glass packing techniques.
+The William Underwood Company of Boston was established by Underwood in 1822 in Boston, Massachusetts, as a condiment company using glass packing techniques.
 Among the condiments and other items glass packed were mustard, ketchup of various kinds, many types of pickled vegetables, and cranberries, primarily focusing on mustard and pickling.
-By 1836, Underwood shifted his packing from glass to steel cans coated with tin on the inside because glassmakers in the Boston area could not keep up with product demands from the canning company.
+In 1836, Underwood shifted from glass to steel cans, coated with tin on the inside, because glassmakers in the Boston area could not keep up with product demands from the canning company.
 The company shipped its products to South America, the West Indies and in Asia.
 In 1939, the bookkeepers of the William Underwood Company standardized the use of the word 'can' instead of 'tin canister'.

 Underwood's canned foods proved valuable to settlers during the Manifest Destiny period of 1840–60.
-Later, Underwood sold numerous canned foods to Union troops during the American Civil War of 1861–65.
-The number of products canned increased to include seafood products, such as lobster, oyster, and mackerel.
+Later, Underwood sold canned foods to Union troops during the American Civil War of 1861–65.
+The number of canned products increased to include seafood products, such as lobster, oyster, and mackerel.
 William Underwood died in 1864, the same year that William Lyman Underwood, one of his three grandsons, was born.
-Underwood's son, William James Underwood, would head the business as new retort technology continued to be developed for use.
+Underwood's son, William James Underwood, headed the business, as new retort technology was developed for use.
 In 1880, Underwood opened the first sardine factory in Jonesport, Maine, known as one of the largest sardine factories in the world.

 In 1896, the William Underwood Company started to export its spread ham to Venezuela, leading to the creation of the brand 'Diablitos Underwood deviled ham' in 1960 by General Mills.
 In 1906, the Massachusetts Board of Health banned all deviled meats, except Underwood's, from sale in Massachusetts.
 The National Billposters' Association, based in Chicago, center of America's meat packing industry at the time, then banned its members from posting bills with devil images on them.
 In 1907, a shipment of Underwood canned goods was denied entry on the territory by the Argentinian customs because small traces of boric acid were found in the canned foods.